instructure/instructure-ui/docs/guides/themeable-to-emotion-migration-guide.md

 ## The emotion package

-The `@instructure/emotion` package contains our implementation of the emotion theming library.
+The `@instructure/emotion` package contains our wrapper and helpers for the emotion theming library.
 You can find the full documentation [here](#emotion).

 Just like [**ui-themeable**](https://legacy.instructure.design/#ui-themeable), **emotion** is used by: